-For many public fleets, the potential for EVs to improve operations and save taxpayers' dollars is driving increased interest in EVs as practical alternatives to internal combustion engine (ICE) vehicles.
-Total Cost of Ownership is a comprehensive measure that aims to account for all expenses associated with purchasing and operating a vehicle over its useful life.
+For many public fleets, the potential to enhance operations and save taxpayers' dollars has spurred increased interest in understanding the total cost of ownership (TCO) of different vehicles.
+TCO is a comprehensive measure that aims to account for all expenses associated with purchasing and operating a vehicle over its useful life.
 This includes initial purchase price, fuel costs, maintenance expenses, charging infrastructure, and residual value at the end of the vehicle's life.